JUHE API Marketplace

 Analysis

-• analyze_historical_data: AI-powered historical analysis (requires InfluxDB)
+• analyze_historical_data: AI-powered historical analysis for devices and variables (requires InfluxDB)

 Improving Results